pbsc/react-native-ui-components/docs/passwordStrength.md

 Type: boolean <br/>
 Return true if the value entered is valid

+### strengthLabel
+Type: string <br/>
+The text to use for the strength label.

+### fractionLabel
+Type: string <br/>
+The text to use for the fraction of the total.
+Ex. "of" is the sentence "3 of 5"

 ### passwordStrengthValidation
 Type: object <br/>
 A object that contain the current validation based on the text entered in the textField